github/opensource.guide/troubleshooting/getting-paid.md

 For an individual contributor, a company may hire an employee to work on an open source project, or encourage employees to make open source contributions during work hours.
 [Nodesource](https://github.com/nodesource) and [Rackspace](https://blog.rackspace.com/rackspaces-policy-on-contributing-to-open-source/) are two companies with these types of arrangements.

 Other open source work is unpaid or volunteered.
 For example, someone might come across a bug in a project they use and submit a quick fix, or they might enjoy tinkering with an open source project in their spare time.
-(Did you know that [@gvanrossum ](https://github.com/gvanrossum)started [Python](https://github.com/python) over a Christmas holiday?)
+(Did you know that [@gvanrossum](https://github.com/gvanrossum)started [Python](https://github.com/python) over a Christmas holiday?)

 There are plenty of reasons why a person or project would not want to be paid for open source work.
 They may already have a full-time job that they love, which enables them to contribute to open source in their spare time.
 Others enjoy thinking of open source as a hobby or creative escape and don’t want to feel financially obligated to work on their projects.